-A parent who does not want corporal punishment administered to his or her child must submit a written statement to the campus principal stating this decision.
+A parent who does not want corporal punishment administered to his or her child must return the form included in the forms packet Or submit a written statement to the campus principal stating this decision.
 This signed statement must be submitted each school year.
 A parent may revoke this prohibition at any time during the school year by providing a signed statement to the campus principal.